Booze, Bars and Cocktails: Songs From A Wine Stained Notebook

 This is a celebration of booze, bars and cocktails—and all the wonderful, messy, beautiful things that start in bars.

-My muse, guiding us through the night, is America’s drinking poet, one-time NOLA resident, Charles Bukowski, who wrote about the flawed lives we all lead: “Getting drunk was good.
+“Getting drunk was good.
 I decided that I would always like getting drunk.
 It took away the obvious and maybe if you could get away from the obvious often enough, you wouldn't become obvious yourself."

 NOLA Defender Magazine said: "he will have you close to tears one moment and laughing the next - an absolute joy to watch."